ysard/MultiupMaNaGeR/README.md

 ## Compilation

-The project is based on Qt 5.12.1 (at least).
+The project is based on Qt 5.12.1 (at least, but should work starting 5.10).

 Other requirements for Debian like systems: `libcurl4-gnutls-dev` or `libcurl4-openssl-dev`